- Most patients now have the ability to record a consultation.

 - Recording a consultation has some advantages for doctors and patients.

 Some patients may want to record a consultation and watch or listen back to it later, to make sure they don't miss anything important.
-A study from 2003 suggested patients immediately forget between 40 and 80% of the medical information provided by their doctor, and almost half the information they do recall is incorrect.
+A study from 2003 suggested patients immediately forget between 40 and 80% of the medical information provided by their doctor, and that almost half the information they do recall is incorrect.

 Patients who understand the risks and benefits of the different treatment options are usually able to make an informed decision about the treatment they want, which makes life easier for them and for doctors.